danju4rizzl/game-info-docker/wp-content/plugins/pandascore-tracker/README.md

 # PandaScore Tracker WordPress Plugin

-A modern WordPress plugin that fetches and displays esports match data from the PandaScore API with a sleek dark theme UI.
+A modern WordPress plugin that provides real-time esports match data from the PandaScore API with a sleek dark theme UI.

 ## Features